MicrosoftDocs/windows-dev-docs/terminal/get-started.md

 ## Command line arguments

-You can launch the terminal in a specific configuration using command line arguments.
+You can launch the terminal in a specific configuration using command-line arguments.
 These arguments let you open the terminal with specific tabs and panes with custom profile settings.
-Learn more about command line arguments on the [Command line arguments page](./command-line-arguments.md).
+Learn more about command-line arguments on the [Command line arguments page](./command-line-arguments.md).

 ## Troubleshooting